 - 80ml water

-- Once the dough has formed, remove from the mixer and place in a large oiled bowl, cover with plastic wrap and leave in the fridge overnight or half a day.
+- Once the dough has formed, remove it from the mixer and place it in a large oiled bowl, cover it with plastic wrap and leave it in the fridge overnight or for half a day.

 - Grease a 1 kg loaf tin (23cm x 10cm) with some sunflower oil or similar and line the bottom with a piece of baking paper.